ericjtaylor/gettingandcleaningdata/CodeBook.md

 * STANDING
 * LAYING

-They describe the activity being performed while the data was being recorded.
+They describe the activity being performed by a subject while a particular measurement was made.

-#### variable
+#### measure

 This is a collection of 66 measures taken from the original dataset that captured either a mean() or a std() function.
-Because of the descriptive name, it is possible to simply read the variable to get a good sense of what it represents.
+The names have been changed to be descriptive.
+For more details please refer to the original study mentioned above.

 * FrequencyBodyAccelerometerJerkMagnitudeMean
 * FrequencyBodyAccelerometerJerkMagnitudeStandardDeviation